smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ---

 ### *Visualizing the Neural Network*

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Shown below is the visualization of the first convolutional layer that activated for the 'Left Ahead' sign.
+In this layer, the network seems to be recogonize the object shape and color contrast of the round sign which is filled with blue.

+![alt text][image14]
+![alt text][image15]